On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Introduction

 The energy bounds then yield an improvement of the bootstrap assumption \eqref{eq:BsC} as outlined at the start of this subsection, closing the bootstrap argument.
 Most parts of the main theorem, including geodesic incompleteness and curvature blow-up stability, now follow from these improved bounds just as in \cite[Theorem 15.1]{Rodnianski2014} or \cite[Theorem 8.2]{FU23}.
-As before, the one exception to this is identifying the asymptotic profile of the Vlasov distribution (see \eqref{eq:vtd-f}): This follows as the a priori bound in Lemma \ref{lem:APVlasov}, where we use the explicit asymptotic behaviour of the shear to determine $K_{Bang}^{\parallel}$ and thus identify the explicit asymptotic profile.
+In particular, one can perform a similar argument for the Vlasov distribution itself, though one loses one derivative order in doing so since one needs to directly estimate spatial and momentum derivatives of the distribution that appear in the Vlasov equation.